sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/addressing-underperformance.md

 |        4         | Regular documentation during 1:1s      | Weekly, the Manager and Teammate will meet and check-in on progress against the plan, documenting updates. | [Link to Template](https://docs.google.com/document/d/19xepq4RmQ7vTmWUs-q0jLn_PVYPDL5_Ea2613BFD4zY/edit)    |
 |        5         | Conclusion of coaching plan            | The Manager, Teammate, and People Partner will need to discuss the conclusion of the coaching plan.        | None.                                                                                                       |

-You can read more about each step of the coaching plan process below:
+You can read more about each step of the formal coaching plan process below:

 1. **Develop coaching plan with your People Partner:** together with your People Partner, you will develop a thoughful, clear, and comprehensive coaching plan.
 Your People Partner will guide you on how to deliver clear, actionable feedback based on objective and measurable criteria.